Harnai Passenger

-Harnai Passenger is a passenger train operated daily by Pakistan Railways between Sibi Junction and Harnai.
+Harnai Passenger was a passenger train operated daily by Pakistan Railways between Sibi Junction and Harnai.
 The allotted numbers are 223UP/224DN.
-The trip takes approximately five hours and forty-five minutes to cover a published distance of 93 km, travelling along a stretch of the Sibi-Zardalu Branch Line.
+The trip took approximately five hours and forty-five minutes to cover a published distance of 93 km, travelling along a stretch of the Sibi-Zardalu Branch Line.
 On 7 August 2023 an inauguration ceremony was held.
 In the first phase the train ended at Spintangi railway station.
 On 29 October 2023, another inauguration ceremony was held and the train completed its journey till Harnai.

+The train is discontinued from 2024.